 India’s healthcare system is one of the largest in the world, serving over a billion people across urban and rural regions.
 At the core of this large system lie the government hospitals in India, which provide affordable and accessible treatment for millions.
 These hospitals are critical in ensuring that healthcare reaches every corner of the country, regardless of income or location.
+Government hospitals in India provide affordable healthcare and advanced treatment options for millions of patients.
+However, for additional expenses like medicines or specialized procedures, crowdfunding in India can help patients bridge the gap.

 Unlike private hospitals, which can be expensive, Indian government hospitals aim to provide equal care to all.
 From basic patient consultations to life-saving surgeries and specialty treatments, they offer a wide range of free or subsidized services.
 This makes them important for the country’s public health goals.
+Even with subsidized treatment, some families may face financial challenges.
+Patients can raise money online to cover extra costs, ensuring timely access to surgeries, diagnostics, and medications.

 As the need for quality healthcare continues to rise, understanding the structure, scale, and significance of government hospitals becomes essential.
 In this guide, we will explore how many government hospitals in India exist, their distribution, and a list of govt hospitals in India ranked based on their services, infrastructure, capacity, and more.
 We will also look at how the system works, from registration to treatment, challenges faced by public hospitals, and how ongoing reforms are shaping the future of healthcare in India.
+Trusted crowdfunding platforms allow patients to share their medical journey and reach donors who are willing to contribute toward treatment in government hospitals, making healthcare more accessible.

 Read More: Benefits of Organ Donation: Criteria & Registration Process